 Typically, the final grade distribution at each school will not be significantly different from the approved proposed grade distribution.
-Should considerable differences have occurred between the proposed grade distribution and the final grade distribution, the HoLA or teacher must contact the Authority officer responsible for the course, the week before submission of the final grades and prior to issuing final grades on school reports.
+Should considerable differences have occurred between the proposed grade distribution and the final grade distribution, the HoLA or teacher must contact the Authority officer responsible for the course the week before submission of the final grades and prior to issuing final grades on school reports.
 This typically occurs when a number of students achieve results close to the point where a change of standard is evident and their performance on the assessment task/s completed after the submission of the proposed grades is significantly different from their performance on the previously completed tasks resulting in an unanticipated change to their grade.

-In circumstances where a school's final distribution of grades is unacceptable the Authority reserves the right to initiate a grading review.
-This would take the form of one week's notice and be conducted by the course Principal Consultant and Specialist Teacher.
-The school will be required to award the grades determined through the grading review.
+In circumstances where a school's final distribution of grades is deemed unacceptable, the Authority reserves the right to initiate a grading review.
+The school will be provided with one week's notice of the grading review which will be conducted by the course PC and an ST. The school will be required to award the grades determined through the grading review.
+Students can appeal to the Authority against school grades determined through the grading review.